 That would add up to total sales for the week of $4,950.

 I’m sure you can quickly see that by doing 10 preschools a year – 10 weeks a year of work – would add up to $49,500 per year.
-Not bad.
+Not bad!

 And once you find great preschools to work with, chances are you can come in twice per year – doubling your profit zone without any of the work looking for a new client.
 You don’t have to stop at preschools either.
 This method works just as well for private schools that are smaller in size and don’t want the typical “smile and say cheese” portrait sittings that come with typical schools.

-Come Up With Your Offer
+Come Up With Your Offer for a Preschool Photography Session

 In the above example, I shared with you how we put together a dynamic offer the community was excited about.
 You can do the same, and in many cases customize it depending on the school and what they desire.
 They may want web images for their website, prints for their yearbook or parent directory, or images for their walls.
 They may want enlargements, albums, or a combination of everything.